lynsei/dockistry/README.md

 	 ~ Fullstack strategies by forking pterodactyls    ''

+# Links
+- about the author | preface
+- why use dockistry?
+- video gifs for the lazy
+- support is provided for
+   * frontend frameworks
+   * languages & dependencies
+   * devtooling and production
+   * databases and utilities
+   * componentry setup
+   * infrastructure setup

 # What is Dockistry?
 Dockistry is a [curated registry](https://labs.stackfork.com:2003/explore/projects/starred) containing many docker-composed stacks, boilerplates, and devtools packages which are organized in [various categories](https://labs.stackfork.com:2003/explore/groups)).
 It comes with a [mutli-platform app](https://github.com/forktheweb/dockistry/blob/master/roadmap.md), which helps you install [devtools](https://github.com/dockistry/devtools-multi-clis) and various [production stacks](https://labs.stackfork.com:2003/groups/servers) on Ubuntu, Darwin, and Windows-based operating systems.